julietj135/julietj135.github.io/_pages/about.md

   - /about.html
 ---

-My name is Juliet and I'm a current senior at Duke University studying Biomedical Engineering and Mathematics.
-I work with [Timothy Dunn](https://www.tdunnlab.org/) on the applications of autoregressive hidden Markov models on Parkinsonian behavioral data. blah blah blah
+Hello there!
+My name is Juliet and I'm a current first year Computational Neuroscience PhD student at the University of Chicago.

+Before Chicago, I was an undergraduate at Duke University studying Biomedical Engineering and Mathematics.
+I worked in [Dr. Timothy Dunn's](https://www.tdunnlab.org/) lab with Kyungdo Kim and Sihan Lyu on the applications of autoregressive hidden Markov models on Parkinsonian behavioral data.
+I'm grateful to have investigated computational fluid dynamic simulations in the coronary arteries under the advisory of [Dr. Amanda Randles](https://randleslab.pratt.duke.edu/members/amanda-randles) and the mentorship of Cyrus Tanade.
+I was also incredibly lucky to work under [Dr. Jeffrey Petrella](https://radiology.duke.edu/profile/jeffrey-robert-petrella) and [Dr. Wenrui Hao](https://sites.psu.edu/whao/), studying personalized digital twin models of Alzheimer's disease progression.
+Additionally, I had the honor of being the advisee and mentee of [Dr. Thomas Witelski](https://sites.math.duke.edu/~witelski/), with whom I studied evaporation and deposition in a miscroscale pore.

+I am a recipient of the Goldwater Scholarship and the NSF GRFP, and was a SPIRE Fellow at Duke!
+I also did a short stint as a analytical development intern at Moderna, where I realized academia is where I belong :smiley:.

-Outside of STEM I enjoy dancing, baking, and exploring restaurants!
+Outside of STEM I LOVE dancing, baking, and exploring restaurants!